Foundation Repair in Erie, PA

 Common foundation problems homeowners notice

-Doors or windows that start sticking without another clear reason
+Doors or windows that start sticking after seasonal movement shifts

-Finished basement surfaces showing unexplained stress or movement
+Finished basement surfaces showing stress without an obvious interior cause

-A general sense that one side or one area of the home is shifting
+A sense that one corner or one side of the basement keeps becoming the problem area

 Localized repair vs. broader structural work